×

 How to report a concern

-The Pernod Ricard Group has implemented an ethics alert hotline (Speak Up) hosted by an independent company (NAVEX Global).
+The Pernod Ricard Group has implemented an ethics alert hotline (Speak Up) hosted by an independent third party.
 Speak Up is available 24/7, and can receive calls in most languages.
 It is aimed at allowing Pernod Ricard employees to report concerns, including by making Protected Disclosures.

 External parties who wish to make a Protected Disclosure may send an email marked “CONFIDENTIAL attention WIO” to notices.prwinemakers@pernod-ricard.com OR by post addressed to: